What follows is a story from my 2016 archives.

 The story that resulted from that thought doesn’t involve a cable TV store.
 It does, however, begin with people standing in line.

 You are welcome to read the story here.
-It is also available for $0.99 on Amazon Kindle.
+An ad-free version of the story is also available for $0.99.

 Troy noticed that the two men standing in the adjacent line of the crowded restaurant were eying his thirteen-year-old daughter, Ellie.
 The men were both in their mid-thirties, probably only a few years older than Troy.
 But unlike Troy, they were big, hard men, dressed like painters or roofers.
 Both had full beards.
 One was blond, and the other had black hair.